inowas/morpheus/concepts/2024-04-12 - Groups From GeoNode/Import Groups from GeoNode.md

 In GeoNode exists the possibility to create and manage groups.
 Our users for Morpheus and GeoNode authenticate using our Keycloak identity provider.

-As the users are the same (identified by Keaycloak uuid) in Morpheus and GeoNode we can use the groups from GeoNode in Morpheus.
+As the users exist in Keycloak and are used in Morpheus, and Groups are managed in GeoNode we can use the groups from GeoNode in Morpheus.
 Our idea is to import the groups manually from GeoNode into Morpheus by using the GeoNode API.

 # Appetite — How much time we want to spend and how that constrains the solution